nemesisdb/nemesisdb/docs/docs/client_apis/python/arr/overview.md

 # create API object
 arrays = IntArrays(client)

-# create array called 'example' of length 4
+# create array called 'example' with capacity of 4
 await arrays.create('example', 4)

-# in 'example' array, starting at positon 0, set four integers
+# in 'example' array, set four integers
+# no `pos` is set so the next available position is used (which is 0 since the array is empty)
-await arrays.set_rng('example', 0, [100,50,200,10])
+await arrays.set_rng('example', [100,50,200,10])

 # get all values: stop is exclusive
 allValues = await arrays.get_rng('example', start=0, stop=5)